Suryanshrajs/Web-Development/JS-SuperSimpleDev/readme.md

 - myArray.splice(starting Index, n) => it will remove the n values from starting index          Example :      myArray.splice(0,2);

--  const newArray = myArray.splice(index, n)  => it will create a new array from using element of previous array without removing previous array elements   index=starting index and n = length of new array
+-  const newArray = myArray.slice(index, n)  => it will create a new array from using element of previous array without removing previous array elements   index=starting index and n = length of new array